~/abhipraya

 Error monitoring is one of those things that feels optional until the first production bug slips through unnoticed.
 A user reports “the page is broken,” you check the server, everything looks fine, and three hours later you discover a background task has been silently failing since the last deploy.
-This blog covers how we built monitoring that catches those failures before users do.
+This blog covers how we built monitoring that catches those failures before users do, what it has actually caught for us, and the configuration knobs you can turn when adopting this for your own project.

 Note: Our project is hosted on an internal GitLab instance, so we use the term MR (Merge Request) throughout this blog.
 If you’re coming from GitHub, MRs are the equivalent of Pull Requests (PRs).